Adrienne is a certified dog trainer, former veterinary assistant, and the author of "Brain Training for Dogs."

 In order to determine threshold lines, you need to be able to "read" your dog well.
 In other words, you need to be able to constantly scan those subtle signs of relaxation, alertness and stress so you can intervene accordingly.
 Different trainers have different "interpretations" of over or under threshold.
 For some, a dog is under threshold when it is calm, almost sleepy, for others a dog is under threshold when the dog is stressed, but not stressed enough to react by barking, lunging etc. In my opinion, you definitively do not want a dog on edge that is too stressed to learn and cognitively function, but you may want a dog that acknowledges the stimulus but without growing concerned about it.

 Myth: "my dog is not barking, so he's under threshold or "my dog is taking treats, so he is definitely under"."
 I would not rely on lack of vocalizations as proof of working under threshold and I would not rely on taking treats as reliable proof either.
-Indeed, I have seen nervous dogs who did't bark but their whole body was sending stress signals left and right and I have also seen dogs capable of taking treats, gulping them down but still not being able to cognitively function and learn during a desensitization and counter-conditioning program.
+Indeed, I have seen nervous dogs who didn't bark but their whole body was sending stress signals left and right and I have also seen dogs capable of taking treats, gulping them down but still not being able to cognitively function and learn during a desensitization and counter-conditioning program.
 Note: There are some dogs though that naturally take treats fast.
 It's good to know the individual dog and how he takes treats at home in a natural setting before making assumptions.
 We will see a few examples of dogs over and under threshold in the next paragraphs.

-*Note: not all dogs when over threshold manifest their emotions through visible snarling, barking and lunging.
-Some freeze, become very subdued, up to reaching a state of learned helplessness; whereas others may become distracted or do something else such as get start fooling around and getting a case of zoomies.
-When facing an adrenaline rush, dogs may indeed go into fight, flight, freeze, or fool-around.
+*Note: not all dogs, when over threshold, manifest their emotions through visible snarling, barking and lunging.
+Some freeze, become very subdued, up to reaching a state of learned helplessness; whereas others may become distracted or do something else such as getting start fooling around and getting a case of zoomies.
+When facing an adrenaline rush, dogs may indeed go into fight, flight, freeze, or fool around.
 Confused about these scientific terms?
-Get a refresher course by reading the article "A Guide on Dog Behavior Modification Terms".
+Get a refresher course by reading the article "A Guide on Dog Behavior Modification Terms."

 Dog Over and Under Threshold: Some Examples